0x60df/loophole/README.md

 ### Automation

 Loophole offers some customization functions for automation.
-These functions setup some sequential call of Loophole function after some events.
+These functions setup some hooks and timers.
-For example,  `loophole-stop-editing` after `loophole-disable`.
-Actually, these functions are the collections of `add-hook` forms.

 These functions are prefixed by `loophole-turn-` on or off.
 Adding them in your init file setup automation.

+For example, `loophole-turn-on-auto-stop-editing` setup hooks to call `loophole-stop-editing` after some commands like `loophole-globalize`, `loophole-enable`, `loophole-prioritize`, ...

 They are also setter for custom variables like `loophole-use-auto-stop-editing`.
 Hence, they can be called via `custom-set-variables`.